 What can be the reasons for your dog suddenly collapsing?

 For optimal functioning, these organs depend on nutrients and oxygen.
 The cardiopulmonary system also plays a significant role in maintaining certain postures.
 For example, suppose oxygen and nutrients are not delivered to the muscles.
-In that case, the dog cannot maintain its tonicity, leading to the ability to keep the body in an upright position.
+In that case, the dog cannot maintain its tonicity, keeping the body in an upright position.

 The most common causes of a sudden collapse in dogs include: